Coruscant

+In-universe, Coruscant is a politically and strategically important planet, serving as the capital and seat of government for the Republic and the Galactic Empire, as well as the headquarters of the Jedi Order.
+It is depicted as a bustling, yet highly stratified planet-spanning metropolis.
+Throughout the city's centuries-long development, new city blocks were built on top of old ones, forming levels.
+Coruscant has 5127 levels, with the top being the wealthiest and the lowest being the poorest.

-Having four moons, Coruscant is the sixth planet out of 11 planets in the system of the same name, lying within the Coruscant Subsector of the Corusca Sector, located in the Core Worlds galactic quadrant region.
-The sun, Coruscant Prime, is the zero coordinate of the Star Wars galaxy (as opposed to its galactic center).
+Coruscant has four moons and is the sixth planet out of the eleven that make up the system of the same name.
+It lies within the Coruscant Subsector of the Corusca Sector, located in the Core Worlds galactic quadrant region.
+The sun, Coruscant Prime, is the zero coordinate of the Star Wars galaxy (as opposed to being its galactic center).
 In Legends, Coruscant was once referred to as Notron or Queen of the Core.
 It was renamed Imperial Center during the reign of the Galactic Empire (as depicted in the original films) and Yuuzhan'tar during the Yuuzhan Vong invasion (as depicted in the New Jedi Order novel series).
-The planet's capital city was initially Galactic City (built at least in 100,000 BBY, partially destroyed in 27 and 44 ABY).
+Initially, the planet's capital city was Galactic City (built at least in 100,000 BBY, partially destroyed in 27 and 44 ABY).
 It was Imperial City under the Galactic Empire and was Republic City (or the City of Spires) under the Galactic Republic.
 The planet was code-named Triple Zero during the Clone Wars.
-The demonym and adjective form of the planet name is Coruscanti.
+The demonym and adjective form of the planet's name is Coruscanti.

-Coruscant serves as the nexus of socio-economic, cultural, intellectual, political, military, and foreign policies activity within the Star Wars galaxy; at various times, it is the central administrative capital of these governing bodies: the Republic, the Galactic Empire, the New Republic, the Yuuzhan Vong Empire, the Galactic Federation of Free Alliances (Galactic Alliance), the Fel Empire, Darth Krayt's Galactic Empire, and the Galactic Federation Triumvirate.
-The planet's strategic position relative to the galactic center, a population of approximately 2 trillion sentients, and control over the galaxy's main trade routes and hyperspace lanes — Perlemian Trade Route, Hydian Way, Corellian Run and Corellian Trade Spine — that must converge and pass through Coruscant space, cemented its status as the richest and most influential habitable world in the Star Wars galaxy.
+Many native citizens of Coruscant speak with the Received Pronunciation accent (known in-universe as Coruscanti).

 Etymology and naming

-Within the story, the planet derived its name from a rare and valuable gemstone, the corusca gem.
-The lights of the planet-wide city, seen from space, were said to resemble the glittering of the gems.
+In the Star Wars universe, the planet Coruscant derives its name from a rare and valuable gemstone, the corusca gem (a fictional gem in Star Wars lore).
+The lights of the planet-wide city, as seen from space, were said to resemble the glittering of these gems.

-In the real world, the word originates in the late 15th century from the Latin coruscant, "vibrating, glittering", from the verb coruscare.
-It is described in the Concise Oxford Dictionary as a poetic and literary adjective meaning 'glittering; sparkling'.
-The word "coruscant" is also a French adjective which means glittering, sparkling and, as a literary adjective, can be used to describe a decadent and overly complicated language, decorum or community.
+In the real world, the word "coruscant" originates in the late 15th century from the Latin word coruscant, meaning "vibrating, glittering".
+It comes from the Latin verb coruscare, meaning "to glitter".
+The Concise Oxford Dictionary defines it as a poetic and literary adjective meaning "glittering; sparkling".
+In French, "coruscant" is also used as an adjective meaning "glittering; sparkling".
+As a literary adjective, the French term can be used to describe a decadent and overly complicated language, decorum, or community.